ek2992/ek137/_posts/2021-04-15-101sanitychecks.md

   image:
     src:
 ---
+Still need to understand when the IFT hols and does not hold!!!
+{:.warning}

 # Sanity Checks

 ## Integral fluctuation theorum

 The IFT must hold *except* when the probability of the reverse transition is not possible or if you violate detailed balance.
 For example, if you start your system in a delta function distribution, the IFT does not hold.